JOIN THE LIVE FEED FOR THE MONUMENT DEDICATION

 - Featured with four other suffragists on the Tennessee Woman Suffrage Monument which was unveiled on August 26, 2016, in Nashville’s Centennial Park

-- The city street was known as Capitol Boulevard beside The Hermitage Hotel and near the state capitol building has been approved by the Metropolitan Nashville Council to be re-named Anne Dallas Dudley Boulevard
+- The city street was known as Capitol Boulevard beside The Hermitage Hotel and near the state capitol building has been re-named Anne Dallas Dudley Boulevard

 J. Frankie Pierce (1864 – 1954)